-- •Diversity: Our Management recognizes that a diverse workforce and a culture of equity and inclusion helps us compete more effectively for talent, sustain success as a business, and build an engaged employee base.
+- •Diversity: Our Management recognizes that fostering an inclusive environment helps us compete more effectively for talent, sustain success as a business, and build an engaged employee base.
 We encourage every one of our team members to form deeper relationships with those around them based on mutual respect, dignity, and understanding. - •Engagement: to encourage productive conversations within our organization, we have implemented employee surveys and active engagement committees. - •Development: We believe that employee development is vital to our continued success, and we support the development of our employees through programs such as our internal weld school training, our partnerships for external weld training, our tuition assistance program, our apprenticeship program, internships and co-op programs, our external partnership with community colleges, six sigma training classes, and our management and leadership development training. - •Health and Safety: We are dedicated to ensuring the health and safety of our team members by supporting the whole person.
 Our dedicated global health and safety function is executed through our business unit safety committees to ensure that employees are trained and understand our best practices to create a safe and healthy workplace for all.